Jalakandeswarar Temple – Vellore

 The Temple Architecture

-Lord Jalakandeswarar in Lingam form is the chief deity.
-Nandi statue is seen in front of the main sanctum.
-The outer wall of the Amman sanctum houses the shrines of Lord Vinayaka, Goddesses Maheswari, Vaishnavi, Varahi, Lakshmi and Saraswathi.
+Lord Jalakandeswarar, worshipped in lingam form, serves as the presiding deity.
+A majestic Nandi statue faces the main sanctum.
+Additionally, the outer walls of the Amman sanctum house shrines dedicated to Lord Vinayaka, Goddesses Maheswari, Vaishnavi, Varahi, Lakshmi, and Saraswathi.

 How to reach Jalakandeswarar Temple